pomerol-ed/gftools/README.md

     - `real_grid `.
 A grid of floats, e.g. frequencies.
     - `kmesh`.
 An equidistant periodic set of points (for sampling Brillouine zones).
     - `enum_grid`.
 A grid of integers.
-- `container<N, ValueType>`.
+- `container<ValueType, N>`.
 A recursive multidimensional container of depth <N> to store ValueType objects.
-- `grid_object<Grids..., ValueType>`.
+- `grid_object<ValueType, Grids...>`.
 Green's function.
 In a broader scope - a multidimensional object that is defined on a set of grids (Grids...) that contains ValueType values.
 Examples :
     - `grid_object<complex_type,matsubara_grid<1>>` - Green's function in imaginary frequencies
     - `grid_object<complex_type,matsubara_grid<1>,kmesh>` - Green's function in imaginary frequencies and reciprocal 1d space.